 Instagram?
 Texting?
 Memes?
 We’re all guilty of these fun little distractions, but take note of the ones that really steer you off track.
 You don’t have to completely give them up, but you can start finding ways to limit your time on them when you’ve got to get down to business.
 If you’re not good at controlling temptation, temporarily blocking distracting apps and websites is always an option.

 Organization and time management go hand in hand.
-Think about it…How much of your study session involves finding everything you need and flipping back and forth through your notes?
-Making sure your notebooks are thoroughly labeled (date, chapter, lesson, etc.) can save you a lot of time.
-We’re also big fans of color-coding or symbol systems — like highlighting all definitions in blue, examples in yellow, important information in pink, etc.
+Think about it — how much of your study session involves finding your materials and then flipping back and forth through your notes?
+Making sure your notebooks are thoroughly labeled (date, chapter, lesson, etc.) can save you a lot of time, but that’s just the start.
+We suggest adopting a note-taking technique that’ll save you time while you’re jotting things down, and when you revisit your notes to study.
+We listed a few of those techniques here.

 If you’re a fan of digital tools, we think you’d love an app like Evernote.
 You can scan your handwritten notes from class right into the app.
 When it comes time to study, the app lets you search your handwriting for whatever term you’re looking for.